SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_2_btp_ea_ga_manage.md

 ### System Landscape

-The Unified Customer Landscape is a service that offers customer landscape management capabilities.
-The frontend representation of this service is the System Landscape page in the SAP BTP cockpit.
+The **Unified Customer Landscape** service provides capabilities for automated integration and extensibility of SAP and third-party systems.
+You maintain your Unified Customer Landscape service with the **System Landscape** page in the SAP BTP cockpit.

 The System Landscape page of the SAP BTP cockpit provides a visual overview of the SAP and third-party systems associated with the specified global account.